Guide

 Consistency beats decoration

 Business decks work best when they’re predictable and easy to scan.
-Choose a clean theme, keep typography consistent, and let structure carry the message.
+Choose a readable theme, keep typography consistent, and use structure to make claims and metrics easy to follow.

 Custom themes for your brand

-Customize themes in Markdown or with Deckset’s visual theme editor, then share them so every pitch, board, and update deck across the org stays on brand.
+Customize themes in Markdown or with Deckset’s visual theme editor, then share them so pitch, board, and update decks use the same colors and type settings.

-- Typography + colors match your brand palette and type system.
+• Typography and colors match your brand palette and type system.

 Design system alignment

-Present confidently in meetings, demos, and investor calls.
-Keep the narrative in notes, control pacing, and ship polished exports for async review.
+Present in meetings, demos, and investor calls.
+Keep your talk track in presenter notes, control pacing, and export PDFs for review.

 Presenter notes for your talk track

-Keep your narrative, proof points, and transitions in presenter notes instead of on the slide.
+Keep your talk track, proof points, and transitions in presenter notes instead of on the slide.
 Paragraphs that start with a caret (^) become presenter notes, and you can enable treat-paragraphs-as-presenter-notes when your Markdown is primarily a private script.
-Perfect for founder updates when stakeholders review without a meeting.
+Include the notes when stakeholders need to review a founder update outside a meeting.

 Build steps for pacing